 Nana’s Impossible Pie

-This is an egg-based milk custard fortified with the addition of plain flour and coconut.
+This is also an egg-based custard, fortified with the addition of plain flour and coconut.
 Nana’s Impossible Pie is baked in the oven and, as it is cooking, the mixture separates into three layers.
 The flour forms a pastry-like base, the coconut forms a crusty top and the egg custard forms a soft luscious middle layer.
 I plan to share this recipe with you in a future post.

 Pineapple Upside-Down Cake

-My Pineapple Upside-Down Cake is a wonderful pudding that is always a hit with our dinner guests.
+My Pineapple Upside-Down Cake is a wonderful pudding that is always a hit with dinner guests.
 It is based on one of my all-time favourite recipes, which I wrote about and shared in my story Bung-in Cake (April 14, 2016).
-When I serve Pineapple Upside-Down Cake as a dessert, I offer pouring cream as an accompaniment.
+When I serve Pineapple Upside-Down Cake as a dessert, I provide pouring cream as an accompaniment.

 Fail-Me-Never Steamed Pudding

 The recipe is versatile.
-Fail-Me-Never Steamed Pudding serves as a comforting hot dessert during winter and the cooler months of the year.
+Fail-Me-Never Steamed Pudding serves as a comforting warm dessert during winter and the cooler months of the year.
 The pudding is cake-like and may be used in lieu of a rich fruit cake.
 It keeps well.
 However, because it is so moist, I recommend that you store it in the refrigerator.
 The pudding also freezes well.
 If any is left over, store it in the freezer for use at a later date.
 To serve, simply thaw and reheat it in the microwave.
 The pudding will taste just as good as when it was first served.

 Unlike my mother, I have never made a Christmas “Plum” Pudding by boiling the mixture in a cloth.
 Instead, at Christmastime, I often make Fail-Me-Never Steamed Pudding as a substitute “plum” pudding.
 No-one seems to know the difference, it’s so good!
-In 2004, when Tony and I spent Christmas with our son Daniel in Vienna, I made a Fail-Me-Never Steamed Pudding and a Boiled Custard for our Christmas Eve dessert.
+In 2004, when my husband Tony and I spent Christmas with our son in Vienna, I made a Fail-Me-Never Steamed Pudding and a Boiled Custard for our Christmas Eve dessert.
 We were all very pleased with the result!